Designed by npsBench

 Infrastructure categories remain challenging

-ISPs and Utilities sit at the bottom.
-Expectations rise faster than service improvements, which compresses scores.
+Internet Service Providers and Energy & Utilities sit near the bottom (ISPs ≈20; Utilities ≈15–16).
+Expectations in these categories tend to rise faster than service improvements, compressing scores.

 Methodology